BeardOfDan/Keiko-Corp-Website/README.md

 # Performance Keiko Corp Website

 This project is an exercise in taking a foreign code base and improving the performance.
-At current, the Google PageSpeed Insights are above 90 for both mobile and desktop.
-At the start, they were seriously lower (TODO: push an old commit to the server and run a test to get the scores for the initial version).
+As seen below, my current scores are excellent.
+The commit history, of the master branch, should be a thorough list of the steps I took to improve the website.
+Since the initial website was just the front end, I made a simple server, so it could be accesible to testing websites.
+This occurs at the commit with the short hash of 9839944.

 ---